protasm/LPC90/docs/index.md

 <h3 id="1.3">1.3 Design Philosophy <a href="#ch1">[toc]</a></h3>

-The design of LPC90 reflects a pragmatic approach to programming for text-based multi-user environments, such as MUDs (Multi-User Dungeons).
-Its philosophy is guided by simplicity, efficiency, and flexibility, aiming to empower developers to create and maintain complex, interactive systems with minimal overhead.
+The design of LPC90 reflected a pragmatic approach to programming for text-based multi-user environments, such as MUDs (Multi-User Dungeons).
+Its philosophy was guided by simplicity, efficiency, and flexibility, aiming to empower developers to create and maintain complex, interactive systems with minimal overhead.

 #### Key Principles

 1. **C-like Simplicity**
-   LPC90 draws heavily from the syntax and semantics of the C programming language, providing developers with a familiar and straightforward programming style.
-This similarity reduces the learning curve for those already acquainted with C, while maintaining the readability and ease of use that procedural programming offers.
+   LPC90 drew heavily from the syntax and semantics of the C programming language, providing developers with a familiar and straightforward programming style.
+This similarity reduced the learning curve for those already acquainted with C, while maintaining the readability and ease of use that procedural programming offered.

 2. **Lightweight Object Orientation**
-   While not fully object-oriented, LPC90 introduces lightweight object support to facilitate modular design and code reuse.
-Objects encapsulate state and behavior, enabling developers to define interactive entities, such as players, items, and rooms, in a manner that is both intuitive and efficient.
+   While not fully object-oriented, LPC90 introduced lightweight object support to facilitate modular design and code reuse.
+Objects encapsulated state and behavior, enabling developers to define interactive entities, such as players, items, and rooms, in a manner that was both intuitive and efficient.

 3. **Performance for Real-Time Applications**
-   Designed for real-time, interactive environments, LPC90 prioritizes performance.
-Its features are streamlined to minimize unnecessary complexity, ensuring that MUD servers can handle a high volume of concurrent users and events without significant resource constraints.
+   Designed for real-time, interactive environments, LPC90 prioritized performance.
+Its features were streamlined to minimize unnecessary complexity, ensuring that MUD servers could handle a high volume (by 1990 standards) of concurrent users and events without significant resource constraints.

 4. **Flexibility and Extensibility**
-   LPC90 balances simplicity with extensibility, providing mechanisms such as inheritance and preprocessor directives (`#include`, `#define`) to allow developers to structure and extend their code effectively.
-This flexibility supports a wide variety of use cases, from simple systems to complex game mechanics.
+   LPC90 balanced simplicity with extensibility, providing mechanisms such as inheritance and preprocessor directives ('#include', '#define') to allow developers to structure and extend their code effectively.
+This flexibility supported a wide variety of use cases, from simple systems to complex game mechanics.

 5. **Minimalism**
-   The language avoids overloading developers with unnecessary features, instead focusing on core functionality that aligns with its intended purpose.
-This minimalist design philosophy ensures that developers can focus on problem-solving rather than grappling with excessive language constructs.
+   The language avoided overloading developers with unnecessary features, instead focusing on core functionality that aligned with its intended purpose.
+This minimalist design philosophy ensured that developers could focus on problem-solving rather than grappling with excessive language constructs.

 6. **Preservation of Developer Creativity**
-   LPC90 provides developers with tools to implement custom behavior and mechanics without imposing rigid design patterns.
-This freedom fosters creativity and adaptability, enabling the development of highly customized and innovative MUDs.
+   LPC90 provided developers with tools to implement custom behavior and mechanics without imposing rigid design patterns.
+This freedom fostered creativity and adaptability, enabling the development of highly customized and innovative MUDs.

 #### Historical Context

-LPC90's design reflects the state of programming and MUD development in the early 1990s.
+LPC90's design reflected the state of computer hardware, networking, programming, and MUD development in the early 1990s.
 By blending the procedural style of C with lightweight object-oriented concepts, it provided a bridge between traditional structured programming and emerging object-oriented methodologies, making it uniquely suited to its era.

 ## 2. Lexical Structure